 Because we are a network of volunteer foster homes and have no shelter, our resources are limited.
 We give space priority to Bunny Buddies adoptions who must come back into our foster care and area shelter bunnies whose time is expiring.
-This usually does not leave space for owner surrenders.
+This usually does not leave space for additional rabbits.

 We appreciate that you are trying to help a house rabbit find a new home.
 There are many reasons people may be faced with needing to surrender their companion animals, and it can be a very difficult decision.
 Please take a moment to learn about your options.

 Maybe we can help resolve an underlying problem

 Ideally, we would like to help make it possible for you to keep your pet.
 Some of the most common reasons people surrender a pet are “fixable” problems.

 - Spay/neuter: When a bunny reaches four or five months of age, a number of problems begin to manifest.
 Spraying, aggressive behavior, and destructive behaviors can all result.
 These can very often be lessened or alleviated with spaying/neutering.
 If such behaviors are a factor in your decision, discuss that with one of our volunteers; we might be able to help.

 - Destructive behaviors: Chewing and digging are natural behaviors for rabbits, but we may be able to show you ways to “bunnyproof” your home and/or provide alternative, more acceptable outlets for these behaviors.
 It could also be that your bunny may be trying to tell you something.
 Perhaps there is a medical issue or something in the bunny’s home environment that is triggering this behavior.

 - Poor litterbox habbits: Few pets are “perfect” in this department, but there are usually ways to help your bunny improve.
 Let us put our “experts” on the case and see if we can help.